 The Board of Investment and Finance administers a holiday housing scheme for ministers.
 Under the scheme, ministers may apply for one week's subsidised holiday accommodation per year.
 This holiday scheme is available only to ordained ministers serving in the PCV including part time (at least 40% load), home missionaries appointed by the Ministry Development Committee, and missionaries (who are set apart by the PCV though not necessarily serving with APWM).
 The availability of the program is limited by the income generated by the Balfour Memorial Rest Home trust allocated for this purpose and by the demand from eligible users.
 The day-to-day administration is handled by Ben Palmer who sends application forms to eligible members usually around October each year.

-Further details including terms and conditions are available from the TC/BIF downloads page on the PCV website at https://pcv.org.au/resources/trusts-corporation/.
+Further details including terms and conditions are available from the BIF downloads page on the PCV website: https://pcv.org.au/resources/bif/ in the document Ministers Holiday Housing policy.

 Ministry Family Camp